Black segregation and the Church of Jesus Christ of Latter-day Saints: Segregation in church facilities

 The church also advocated for segregation laws and enforced segregation in its facilities.
-Hotel Utah, a church-run hotel, banned black guests, even when other hotels made exceptions for black celebrities.
-Blacks were prohibited from performing in the Salt Lake Tabernacle, and the Deseret News did not allow black people to appear in photographs with white people.
+Hotel Utah, a church-run hotel, banned Black guests, even when other hotels made exceptions for Black celebrities.
+Black people were prohibited from performing in the Salt Lake Tabernacle, and the Deseret News did not allow Black individuals to appear in photographs with white people.
 Church leaders urged white members to join civic groups and opened up LDS chapels "for meetings to prevent Negroes from becoming neighbors", even after a 1948 Supreme Court decision against racial covenants in housing.
 They counseled members to buy homes so black people would not move next to LDS chapels.
-In the 1950s, the San Francisco mission office took legal action to prevent black families from moving into the church neighborhood.
-A black man living in Salt Lake City, Daily Oliver, described how, as a boy in the 1910s, he was excluded from an LDS-led boy scout troop because they did not want blacks in their building.
+In the 1950s, the San Francisco mission office took legal action to prevent Black families from moving into the church neighborhood.
+A Black man living in Salt Lake City, Daily Oliver, described how, as a boy in the 1910s, he was excluded from an LDS-led boy scout troop because they did not want Black people in their building.
 In 1954, apostle Mark E. Petersen taught that segregation was inspired by God, arguing that "what God hath separated, let not man bring together again".
-He used examples of the Lamanites and Nephites, the curse of Cain, Jacob and Esau, and the Israelites and Canaanites as scriptural precedence for segregation.
+He used church teachings on the curse of Cain, the Lamanites and Nephites, Jacob and Esau, and the Israelites and Canaanites as scripture-based precedence for segregation.

 Segregation in blood supplies

-Church leaders advocated for the segregation of donated blood, concerned that giving white members blood from black people might disqualify them from the priesthood.
-In 1943, the LDS Hospital opened a blood bank which kept separate blood stocks for whites and blacks.
+Church leaders advocated for the segregation of donated blood, concerned that giving white members blood from Black donors might disqualify them from the priesthood.
+In 1943, the LDS Hospital opened a blood bank which kept separate blood stocks for white and Black people.
 It was the second-largest in-hospital blood bank.
 After the 1978 ending of the priesthood ban, Consolidated Blood Services agreed to supply hospitals with connections to the LDS Church, including LDS Hospital, Primary Children's and Cottonwood Hospitals in Salt Lake City, McKay-Dee Hospital in Ogden, and Utah Valley Hospital in Provo.
-Racially segregated blood stocks reportedly ended in the 1970s, although white patients worried about receiving blood from a black donor were reassured that this would not happen even after 1978.
+Racially segregated blood stocks reportedly ended in the 1970s, although white patients worried about receiving blood from a Black donor were reassured that this would not happen even after 1978.

 Segregation in public schools

 Church leaders opposed desegregation in public schools.
-After Dr. Robinson wrote an editorial in the Deseret News, President McKay deleted portions that indicated support for desegregation in schools, stating it would not be fair to force a white child to learn with a black child.
+After Dr. Robinson wrote an editorial in the Deseret News, President McKay deleted portions that indicated support for desegregation in schools, stating it would not be fair to force a white child to learn with a Black child.
 Decades earlier as a missionary he had written that he did "not care much for a negro".
 Apostle J. Rueben Clark instructed the Relief Society general president to keep the National Council of Women from supporting going on record in favor of school desegregation.